ozanMSFT/pytorch-wiki/Dispatcher---Structured-Kernels-Lab.md

 These files are all in the templates folder because they are ingested by the codegen.
 The codegen is responsible for filling the files with the function and method declarations/definitions for all of the ~2000 ops in native_functions.yaml.

-The original file for the native API of add lives in aten/src/ATen/native/BinaryOps.cpp, so you can write your native kernels there.
+The original file for the native API of mul lives in aten/src/ATen/native/BinaryOps.cpp, so you can write your native kernels there.

-Finally, don’t bother trying to submit a PR with this change and run CI against your branch - lots of stuff will fail, because we’re effectively ripping out a bunch of core functionality for torch.add: most importantly, autograd + the ability to run it on cuda.
-But we’ve done the bare minimum to make the compiler happy so we can run torch.add() and benchmark it!
+Finally, don’t bother trying to submit a PR with this change and run CI against your branch - lots of stuff will fail, because we’re effectively ripping out a bunch of core functionality for torch.mul: most importantly, autograd + the ability to run it on cuda.
+But we’ve done the bare minimum to make the compiler happy so we can run torch.mul() and benchmark it!

+Some other code that uses the generated `at::redispatch::mul` and `at::cpu::mul` functions won't compile - feel free to replace them with `at::mul`, or just comment them out.

 Benchmarking